Jackson D. Arnold: Personal life

 After moving around the country and being at sea for years, Arnold retired to Rancho Santa Fe, California, where he built a home of his own design for himself and his wife Muriel.
 They were both active in the Rancho Santa Fe Garden Club and other activities in the community.

 In retirement, Arnold stayed active in aviation, joining the Cubic Corporation Board of Directors, the Golden Eagles, the San Diego Aerospace Museum and various other naval aviation oriented groups.
 Ever the artist, he continued drawing and working in his garden.
 Occasionally, he would put an entry into the Rancho Santa Fe Garden Club show, almost always gaining a ribbon or two.
 Towards the end of his life, Jack spent most of his time in his living room watching television.
 He loved to watch cavalry, western, and action movies.
 A particular favorite was Walker, Texas Ranger.

-Although the Arnolds had no children of their own, they were very close to their families, the McChesneys and the Arnolds.
-They spent a lot of time with their nieces and nephews over the years.
-Somehow the assignments always kept them near their family and they got an opportunity to be with them.
-Leading by example, he passed his values throughout the family: God, honor, country, politeness, and preparing for all of life.
-Muriel died on February 18, 2004.

 Arnold died in Encinitas, California, on December 8, 2007, at the age of 95.
 He was buried with full military honors in Fort Rosecrans National Cemetery, next to his wife.